wmcdonald404/quick-ec2-instance/README.md

-# quick-satellite
+# quick-ec2-instance

-This project is intended to act as a simple example of spinning up an AWS instance in preparation for Satellite installation.
+This project is intended to act as a simple example of spinning up an AWS instance, in preparation for additional automation, for example to deploy Satellite, Openshift, Pacemaker or similar.

 The instructions and playbooks in this repository will: